Originally published 10/10/2019; Updated 11/19/2021

 Pull only one “chunk” at a time and then invite all internal stakeholders and trades, including the Foreman, Superintendent, Design Lead, Owner’s rep, Trade Lead, Scheduler, Project Manager, Safety officer/lead, and QA/QC.
 Planning with sub-pulls fixes the pain of getting everyone in the room together and can make planning video conferences more manageable.
 Also, pull planning software can help you get granular with your sub-pulls and set it up so you have a date for plan + subs = location.
 The software then sends reminders to everyone about the pull and emails that give a way to confirm they will be there.

 3. Once Together, Start by Defining All Activities

 The traditional way of defining all activities was done with “sticky notes” on a board.
 And, while decidedly low tech, this method still works.
 However, it’s not the most efficient tool for today’s collaboration-based workforces and the current need for physical distancing.
-Pull planning software on a large screen is way easier to set up, way easier to view, and makes for way less waste and way more material efficiency than sticky notes.
+Pull planning software on a shared screen is way easier to set up, and easier to view collaboratively across teams while in isolation.